 Hackney and Islington Councils, which will be part of the 2021 extended ULEZ, have banned all non-Ultra Low Emission Vehicles (i.e. emitting more than 75g/km) from two streets in Shoreditch, 7-10am and 4-7pm Mon-Fri.
 Businesses and residents located in these zones can register for an exemption.

 Which other areas are planning to introduce CAZs?

 Several local authorities outside London have signalled their intention to introduce charging CAZs, however many local authorities have suspended plans for the foreseeable future.

-Birmingham’s CAZ will impose an £8/day charge on all non-compliant cars, taxis, and LGVs.
+Birmingham’s CAZ planned to impose an £8/day charge on all non-compliant cars, taxis, and LGVs.
 Non-compliant HGVs, coaches and buses will pay £50/day.
-The starting date of July 1 2020 has now been delayed (for the second time) by problems with the website where drivers can check their compliance – new date TBC.
+The starting date of July 1 2020 has now been delayed.

 Birmingham City Council have also published a draft transport plan which proposes further measures over the next decade, including banning private vehicles from travelling through the city centre and only entering and leaving through certain areas.
 They also propose rerouting the A38 and bringing in a 20mph limit on more residential roads.

 Basildon and Rochford Councils are fighting a Government order to introduce restrictions on the A127, arguing that installing a new cycle route and investing in rapid charging points is a better way to tackle illegal levels of NO2.

-Bath City Council is awaiting government approval for a Class C charging CAZ planned for March 2021 – this was originally due Novemner 2020.
+Bath City Council is proposing a Class C charging CAZ planned for March 2021 – this was originally due Novemner 2020.
 Non-compliant HGVs, buses and coaches will pay £100/day; taxis, minibuses and will be vans will be charged £9/day.
 Cars and motorcycles will be exempt.

 Brighton and Hove currently have no plans to introduce a charging CAZ.
 However, they are considering plans to ban all private cars from the city centre by 2023.